HishamElmorsi7/SpecsForDessert/README.md

 # what I learned
-- Practiced more about writing tests using RSPEC
+- Practiced more writing tests with RSPEC
-- Understood more about Mocks and how to work with double!
+- Understood about Mocks and how to work with double!